nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 > :bulb: Tip: Redundant spaces will be removed automatically for prefix parameters
 > <br> For example: `d/ Tank 1` does not make the description ' Tank 1', but is the same as `d/Tank 1`.

+> :bulb: Tip: The order you type distinct prefix parameters do not matter!
+> <br> For example, `tank addReadings tk/1 al/1 ph/6 tp/23` is the same as `tank addReadings al/1 ph/6 tp/23 tk/1`

 #### Description `d/<DESCRIPTION>`
   * Type: `Tank`
   * `<DESCRIPTION>` should only contain alphanumeric characters and spaces